Tessellated Tiles - A How To Guide

 What are tessellated tiles?

-Are all tessellated tiles the same?
+Are all tessellated tiles the same quality?

 • Winckelmans Tiles Colour Retention